B. Riley Reiterates $3.50 Price Target for Plug Power (NASDAQ:PLUG)

-B. Riley set a $3.50 target price on Plug Power (NASDAQ:PLUG) in a research report sent to investors on Thursday, TipRanks reports.
-The brokerage currently has a buy rating on the electronics maker’s stock.
+B. Riley set a $3.50 target price on Plug Power (NASDAQ:PLUG) in a research note released on Thursday, TipRanks reports.
+The firm currently has a buy rating on the electronics maker’s stock.

-Several other research analysts have also recently issued reports on the stock.
-Zacks Investment Research raised shares of Plug Power from a hold rating to a buy rating and set a $3.00 target price for the company in a report on Wednesday, September 18th.
-Cowen set a $3.00 target price on shares of Plug Power and gave the stock a buy rating in a report on Tuesday, September 17th.
-BidaskClub cut shares of Plug Power from a buy rating to a hold rating in a report on Friday.
-Finally, HC Wainwright set a $4.00 target price on shares of Plug Power and gave the stock a buy rating in a report on Wednesday, September 18th.
-Two investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-Plug Power has a consensus rating of Buy and a consensus target price of $2.96.
+Other equities analysts have also recently issued research reports about the company.
+Zacks Investment Research upgraded Plug Power from a hold rating to a buy rating and set a $3.00 price target on the stock in a research report on Wednesday, September 18th.
+HC Wainwright set a $4.00 price target on Plug Power and gave the company a buy rating in a research report on Wednesday, September 18th.
+BidaskClub cut Plug Power from a buy rating to a hold rating in a research report on Friday.
+Finally, Cowen set a $3.00 price target on Plug Power and gave the company a buy rating in a research report on Tuesday, September 17th.
+Two equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+Plug Power currently has a consensus rating of Buy and a consensus target price of $2.96.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Vanguard Group Inc. increased its holdings in Plug Power by 8.1% in the second quarter.
-Vanguard Group Inc. now owns 12,247,704 shares of the electronics maker’s stock valued at $27,557,000 after buying an additional 922,937 shares in the last quarter.
-KAMES CAPITAL plc purchased a new position in Plug Power in the second quarter valued at $10,731,000.
-Northern Trust Corp increased its holdings in Plug Power by 1.2% in the second quarter.
-Northern Trust Corp now owns 2,630,832 shares of the electronics maker’s stock valued at $5,919,000 after buying an additional 31,685 shares in the last quarter.
-Invesco Ltd. increased its holdings in Plug Power by 56.6% in the second quarter.
-Invesco Ltd. now owns 2,316,548 shares of the electronics maker’s stock valued at $5,212,000 after buying an additional 836,970 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. increased its holdings in Plug Power by 1.8% in the second quarter.
-Charles Schwab Investment Management Inc. now owns 1,358,611 shares of the electronics maker’s stock valued at $3,057,000 after buying an additional 24,099 shares in the last quarter.
-32.15% of the stock is owned by institutional investors.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Private Advisor Group LLC increased its position in Plug Power by 55.1% during the 2nd quarter.
+Private Advisor Group LLC now owns 15,850 shares of the electronics maker’s stock worth $36,000 after purchasing an additional 5,633 shares during the period.
+SG Americas Securities LLC purchased a new stake in Plug Power during the first quarter worth $55,000.
+Fosun International Ltd purchased a new stake in Plug Power during the second quarter worth $53,000.
+Advisor Group Inc. boosted its position in Plug Power by 26.7% during the second quarter.
+Advisor Group Inc. now owns 97,340 shares of the electronics maker’s stock worth $219,000 after purchasing an additional 20,500 shares in the last quarter.
+Finally, Balyasny Asset Management LLC purchased a new stake in Plug Power during the second quarter worth $504,000.
+Institutional investors own 32.15% of the company’s stock.

 Plug Power Company Profile